varsha13152/tp/docs/UserGuide.md

 ### 4.7.3 Undoing the last change : `undo`

 Undoes the last modification to the addressbook, reverting it to its original state before the last modification.
-Edit, add, delete, tag, untag, star, unstar, memo and undo are the moficiations which can be undone.
+Edit, add, delete, tag, untag, star, unstar, memo, and undo are the modifications which can be undone.

 Format: `undo`